SatyajitShinde0333/Distributed-Search_engine/README.md

 ## Milestones:

-- [x] Get client to receive response from the master
+- [x] Get client to receive response from the master.
 - [x] Prepare dummy data and similarity matrix
 - [x] Get the backup system for master ready
 - [x] Synchronize writes from crawler process to master and backup